OSGeo/grass-addons/src/raster/r.survey/README.md

 Other three maps (pointOfViewWithMin3dDistance, pointOfViewWithMmaxAngle and pointOfViewWithMmaxSolidAngle) are used to register, in each cell, the identifier of the viewpoints from where an observer can get, respectively, (i) the minimum values of 3D Distance, (ii) the maximum values of View Angle and (iii) the maximum value of the Solid Angle.
 Another relevant output is the numberOfViews map which portraits the number of viewpoints from where each pixel is visible.

 <h2>INSTALLATION</h2>

+The simple way: Install it with g.extension

+Other possibilities:
 <h3>LINUX:</h3>

 1) Download the compressed folder of r.survey from <a href="https://doi.org/10.5281/zenodo.3993140">https://doi.org/10.5281/zenodo.3993140</a> and decompress it.